A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

 Available in 5 pleasingly neutral colors, Restore-A-Deck is a strong contender for the best solid deck stain.

-With this stain, you can complete the staining process the same day you prep the wood, saving you some precious time.
+With this water based deck stain, you can complete the process the same day you prep the wood, saving you some precious time.

-The stain adds color to your deck while simultaneously sealing it to ensure it’s waterproof and safe from UV rays.
+The stain adds color while simultaneously sealing it to ensure it’s waterproof and safe from harmful sun exposure.

-This stain also inhibits the growth of mold, mildew and green algae.
+This stain also inhibits the growth of green algae, mold and mildew.

 - Premixed colors